My experience at PLD was truly remarkable… Dr. Sara was extremely skilled, gentle, and professional. I highly recommend.

 Finances are yet another worthy consideration.
 You see, dentures happen to cost less than other tooth replacements.
 As a result, they’re ideal for patients on small budgets.

 Even if you aren’t a good dentures candidate, you still have options.
 We at Pelican Landing Dental provide several other restoration treatments.
 The most common of these are the following:

 Dental Bridges – Dental bridges are fixed restorations.
 Made of crowns fused to a pontic, they clasp onto nearby teeth to support themselves.
 As such, they work best when replacing a few teeth at a time.

 Dental Implants – Put simply, dental implants are titanium screws set in your jawbone.
 They act as replacement tooth roots by slowly fusing with your jaw.
 (In doing so, they look like natural teeth and don’t slip or fall.)
 Due to their high quality, though, implants are pricier than other restorations.

-Are you missing teeth?
-Millions of Americans are missing some or all of their teeth and therefore require dentures.
-Dentures are one of the most common dental treatments to replace some or all teeth missing in the mouth.
+Millions of Americans are missing some or all their teeth and therefore require dentures.
 Pelican Landing Dental offers several different denture treatments.
-If you would like to learn more about the different types of dentures, feel free to read below.
+If you would like to learn more about the different types of dentures, read on below to learn more.
 If you have any specific questions, feel free to contact us any time!

 Removable Partial Dentures